DPDP Act 2023 Compliance Deadlines & Enforcement Dates (India)

 Key provisions addressed in the draft rules include:

-• Data Fiduciary obligations.
-Specific requirements for notice content, consent collection mechanisms, data retention timelines, and breach notification procedures.
+- Data Fiduciary obligations.
+Specific requirements for notice content, consent collection mechanisms, data retention timelines, and the 72-hour breach notification procedure.

 The public consultation period invited written comments from stakeholders.
 The final rules are expected to incorporate revisions based on this feedback.